aristanetworks/avd/docs/howto/connected_endpoints/README.md

 This is a critical best practice.
 Before deploying, verify that the configuration is correct.

-Open the generated file for your leaf switch (e.g., `intended/configs/leaf1.cfg`) and you will see the exact EOS CLI commands shown in the "Generated Configuration" section above, ready for deployment.
+Open the generated file for your leaf switch (e.g., `intended/configs/leaf1.cfg`), and you will see the exact EOS CLI commands shown in the "Generated Configuration" section earlier, ready for deployment.

 ### Step 4 (Optional): Deploy the Configuration

 After reviewing, you can deploy the configuration to your devices.
 This is typically done with a separate playbook or by integrating with Arista CloudVision.
-If using Ansible for deployment, a task might use the `arista.avd.eos_config_deploy_eapi` module to push the generated file to the device or `arista.avd.cv_deploy` to deploy with CloudVision.
+If using Ansible for deployment, a task might use the `arista.avd.eos_config_deploy_eapi` role to push the generated file to the device or `arista.avd.cv_deploy` to deploy with CloudVision.